songyandong/documentation/how_to_use_ppio_demo.md

 **log in Android client**
 ![android](./images/android.png)

-::: wanring NOTE
+::: warning NOTE
-Due to our decentralized architecture, even with the same account, their file information cannot be synchronized when logging in to different clients.We will optimize this in later versions.
+Due to our decentralized architecture, even with the same account, their file information cannot be synchronized when logging in to different clients.
+We will optimize this in later versions.
 :::